JMorr4/Physics-A-Level/Contents/Practical Write-ups/Resistivity Practical Write-up.md

 <br>

 ## Safety Measures
-Risk of electrocution from forgetting to turn off the power pack after readings, and touching the live wire.
+Potential for equipment to overheat from forgetting to turn off the power pack after readings, and possible electrocution from touching the live wire.

 <br>